hamilton/svelte-immer-example/README.md

 The last important part of our store exploration is this: _using_ the store.
-The [Svelte tutorial](https://svelte.dev/tutorial/custom-stores) demonstrates that any object with a subscribe function will count as a store in Svelte (even if the functionality is not properly created.
+The [Svelte tutorial](https://svelte.dev/tutorial/custom-stores) demonstrates that any object with a subscribe function will count as a store in Svelte.
 I suggest exporting from `store.js` an object with only `subscribe`, `dispatch`, and `connect`, leaving out the writable's `update` and `set` to prevent mutating the store in a component directly.